Counselling

 “Jamie is kind, non-judgmental, and supportive.
 I’ve had previous therapists who were very neutral and passive—which I understand, but it can feel frustrating.
 I like that Jamie responds and validates my feelings, and even expresses his own opinion, and at the same time he always checks in with me that his observations are accurate.
 (They are!)”

-Sessions are online via Google Meet or in person at my therapy room in Paisley.
+Sessions are online via Google Meet or in person at my home in Paisley.
+I’ll send you a link to my in-person availability if we feel like a match after our consultation.
 Sessions last about an hour, cost £60 and there’s no limit on the amount of time we can work for.

 It is usual for therapists to offer reduced cost sessions.
 I don’t do that because I spend one day a week volunteering for Hopeful Spaces, the community counselling service that I set up.
-I also volunteer my time to support the British Association for Counselling and Psychotherapy and Shelter Scotland.
+As well as seeing people there, I manage and support two trainee therapists.